Shell Grotto Lantern 2023

 Photo credit Ester Segarra

-Sculptural Vessels inspired by Piranesi available via Vessel Gallery
+Sculptural Vessels inspired by Piranesi sold via Vessel Gallery

 Cincture series 2019